The Role of the TA and How They Operate in Our Classrooms

 Individual work plans can be made by request for each TA to prepare them for teaching specific levels.
 Some individuals who already have an education background may want to get into the classroom sooner.
 Others will want to TA for more levels to find the right fit.

 It is important to TA for different teachers to get a feel for different teaching styles and different curricula in our program.
 Teachers are expected to gain experience in multiple levels of the WIT curriculum because it makes them stronger teachers in the levels they enjoy the most.
 Knowing what to expect of students coming into your favorite level, and knowing how to prepare them for the next one, helps focus you on critical material in the classroom.

-All TAs are paid a $121.92 stipend for their work by their Supervising Teacher for the session.
-They are paid directly by the teacher they work with.
+All TAs are paid a $150.00 stipend for their work.
+TAs are paid directly from WIT.

 If you’re interested in being considered for the Teaching Assistant Program at Washington Improv Theater, please fill out our survey.
 This is an application.
 Position assignments are not guaranteed.

 You should hear back regarding your application within two weeks from the date of submission.